huntercaron/huntercaron.com/src/pages/work/development.md

 title: Development
 subtitle: Recent Design & Development work
 ---
 Here is a small collection of recent development work, showing a range of development/design skills.
+The designs were done in collaboration with other designers.

 </br>